Unlock Common Sense Savings!

 Proper use and application techniques for optimal effectiveness

-With the emergence of Covid-19, proper hygiene practices must be adopted to help prevent the spread of this virus.
+Proper hygiene practices, including the use of alcohol based sanitizers, must be adopted to help prevent the spread of this virus.
 While washing your hands with soap and water is ideal, another effective tool for combatting germs and infections is the use of hand sanitizers.
 For optimal effectiveness follow the manufacturer’s instructions for use.

-Proper application of alcohol-based hand sanitizer also involves making sure to cover your entire hands with a generous amount of product and rubbing it until your hands are dry, which typically takes around 20 seconds.
+Proper application of alcohol-based hand sanitizer, like Common Sense, involves making sure to cover your entire hands with a generous amount of product and rubbing it until your hands are dry, which typically takes around 20 seconds.

-Additionally, make sure not to forget between your fingers, nails, and wrists when applying hand sanitizer as these areas tend to have higher concentrations of bacteria.
+Don’t forget to apply the product between your fingers, nails, and wrists when applying hand sanitizer as these areas tend to have higher concentrations of bacteria.
 Keeping these few tips in mind can maximize the effectiveness of using hand sanitizer as part of your daily hygiene routine.

 virus germ fighting hand sanitizer